A Clockwork Orange (film): Controversies

-American version
+American release

 In the United States, A Clockwork Orange was given an X rating in its original release in 1972.
 Later, Kubrick replaced approximately 30 seconds of sexually explicit footage from two scenes with less explicit action to obtain an R rating re-release later in 1972.

-Because of the explicit sex and violence, The National Catholic Office for Motion Pictures rated it C ("condemned"), a rating which forbade Roman Catholics seeing the film.
+Because of the explicit sex and violence, The National Catholic Office for Motion Pictures rated it C ("condemned"), a rating which recommended against Roman Catholics seeing the film.
 In 1982, the office abolished the "condemned" rating.
 Subsequently, films deemed to have unacceptable levels of sex and violence by the Conference of Bishops are rated O, "morally offensive".

 British withdrawal

 Although it was passed uncut for UK cinemas in December 1971, British authorities considered the sexual violence in the film to be extreme.
 In March 1972, during the trial of a 14-year-old boy accused of the manslaughter of a classmate, the prosecutor referred to A Clockwork Orange, suggesting that the film had a macabre relevance to the case.
 The film was linked to the murder of an elderly vagrant by a 16-year-old boy in Bletchley, Buckinghamshire, who pleaded guilty after telling police that friends had told him of the film "and the beating up of an old boy like this one".
 Roger Gray, for the defence, told the court that "the link between this crime and sensational literature, particularly A Clockwork Orange, is established beyond reasonable doubt".
 The press also blamed the film for a rape in which the attackers sang "Singin' in the Rain" as "Singin' in the Rape".
 Christiane Kubrick, the director's wife, has said that the family received threats and had protesters outside their home.